Service Requests will be received by phone by calling 905-885-2431 or email at firstname.lastname@example.org

-For after-hours emergency assistance related to water quality issues, watermain breaks, leaking fire hydrants, please call 905.885.2431 and Press "2".
+For after-hours emergency assistance related to Water, Wastewater or Roads please call 905-885-2431 and Press "2".
 Our Contact Centre Agents at T.A.S.
-Communications will be very pleased to assist you
+Communications will be very pleased to assist you.

-The operation and maintenance of the DWS is the responsibility of a Water Operations Manager, six Operators and one labourer.
-All DWS Operators are certified by the Ministry of the Environment and Climate Change (MOECC) and are members of the Ontario Waterworks Association.
+The operation and maintenance of the DWS is the responsibility of a Water Operations Manager, Water Operations Foreman, six Operators and one labourer.
+All DWS Operators are certified by the Ministry of the Environment (MOE) and are members of the Ontario Waterworks Association.

 MAC (Maximum Acceptable Concentration) is established for parameters which have known or suspected adverse health effects when above certain concentrations.
 The length of time the MAC can be exceeded without health effects will depend on the nature and concentration of that parameter.